SKOG305 Sampling-based Forest Inventory

 The student should be able to apply the statistical estimators in question for the sampling methods in order to estimate relevant population parameters (e.g. timber volume) and the uncertainty of these estimates.

-After completing the course, the student should be able to ask critical questions about designs of sample surveys of living trees and other phenomena in the forest, as well as evaluate whether statistically based sample surveys may be relevant for a certain registration problem.
+The student should be able to ask critical questions about designs of sample surveys of living trees and other phenomena in the forest, as well as evaluate whether statistically based sample surveys may be relevant for a certain registration problem.
 The student should also have a balanced attitude towards errors in forest surveys.

-Lectures, exercises.
+Lectures, exercises, excursion.
 Problem-based teaching.

 Will be distributed in lecture.
 Also in Canvas.